Local workspaces

 Ready to try it?

-The current build includes GitHub connection, middle-click tab closing, and a refreshed settings panel.
+The current build includes GitHub connection, middle-click tab closing, file and folder icons, cleaner empty states, and smoother Monaco editing.